 But effective integration isn’t without its challenges.
 While data integration and collaboration are essential for enabling researchers to establish the most informed view of an area of interest, a lack of standardisation between datasets can prove problematic.

 “Data integration is challenging for us all, including Open Targets,” says Denise.
 “One of the ways we try to tackle this challenge is by relying on standards.
 One of the things we rely on a lot is ontology tags.
 There is an ontology for everything, from disease to sequence variants and gene function.
 Luckily for Open Targets there were some great foundations, including ontologies, which we were able to build on when we began the project.
-But some researchers, especially those from the wet lab, are not yet clued-up on those ontologies, so often we need to translate and map their data into ontological terms.”
+But some researchers, especially those from the wet lab, are not yet clued-up on those ontologies, so we often need to translate and map their data into ontological terms.”

 The use of standardised ontologies is still to be fully integrated into wet-lab research